dlmitc3/Zillow_Regression_Project/README.md

 # INITIAL IDEAS/ HYPOTHESES STATED

+**Testing correlation between number of bedrooms and tax value:**

-- 𝐻𝑜 : There is no difference in the average of assessed_value_usd for the properties with 3 bedrooms vs 2 bedrooms
+- 𝐻𝑜 : There is no difference in the average assessed value of properties with 2 or 3 bedrooms
-- 𝐻𝑎 : There is significant difference in the average of assessed_value_usd for the properties with 3 bedrooms vs 2 bedrooms
+- 𝐻𝑎 : There is significant difference in the average of assessed value for the properties with 2 or 3 bedrooms

 # Key Findings: